Hazardous Waste Cleanup: General Services Administration in Washington, DC

 - Site Responsibility

-In April 2013, GSA submitted its Corrective Measures Study for the nine Remaining Parcels to EPA.
-EPA reviewed the Study which compares different Remedy options and proposed a final Remedy for the Parcels.
-EPA approved the Study and proposed remedy, conditioned on public comments.
-EPA issued a Statement of Basis (SB) in June 2015, that details the SEFC Site history and provides the ‘basis’ for EPA’s proposed final Remedy decision.
-After the public comment period ended in July 2015, the Final Remedy Decision was signed in July 2015.
-The SB and Final Remedy Decision for the Remaining Parcels can be found in the "Additional Site Information " under the "Documents, Reports and Photographs" heading.
+EPA issued a Statement of Basis (SB) in June 2015 detailing the SEFC Site history and provides the ‘basis’ for EPA’s proposed final Remedy decision.
+The Final Remedy Decision was signed in July 2015 after public comment closed.
+The SB and Final Remedy Decision for the Remaining Parcels can be found in the "Additional Site Information " under the "Documents, Reports and Photographs" heading

 Interactive Map of General Services Administration, Washington, DC